8.4 Impact of Environmental Change on Plant Physiology

 Environmental Responses & Adaptations

 Plants are visually different depending on the environment they are in.
 This phenomena is due to the alteration of water regulation strategy based on differing ecosystem pressures.
 Desert plants, such as CAM plants, have adapted to only open their stomata at night.
 This prevents water loss during the day, where extreme heat would quickly dry out the leaf’s reserves.
 CAM plants take in CO₂ at night and store it in the form of an organic acid.
-During the day time, the plant can perform photosynthesis without having to open its stomata.
+During the daytime, the plant can perform photosynthesis without having to open its stomata.
 Common examples of CAM plants include cacti and pineapples.

 C4 plants have also adapted to perform photosynthesis while in hot and dry conditions.
 While most plants fixate CO₂ from the atmosphere and convert it to a three carbon molecule, the C4 plant converts it into a four carbon molecule using an enzyme in the mesophyll called PEP carboxylase.
 This small molecular tweak allows the C4 plant to concentrate its CO₂ store without having to open its stomata – exposing it to dehydrating conditions.